Home » Arts and Crafts For Kids » Easy Rainbow Bird Painting For Kids

 Color Resources and Videos

 This Peep video is an excellent 8-minute introduction to color theory for young children.
-They will giggle and laugh the whole time while realizing that you can mix certain colors together to create new colors.
+They will giggle and laugh the whole time while realizing that you can mix specific colors to create new colors.

 You can also share this quick color wheel video to help tie it all together.